plone/training/mastering-plone/views_3.rst

 Let's say we want to show a list of all the talks that were submitted for our conference.
 We can just go to the folder and select a display method that suits us.
 But none does because we want to show the target audience in our listing.

 So we need to get all the talks.
-For this we use the python class of the view to query the catalog for the talks.
+For this we use the Python class of the view to query the catalog for the talks.

 The catalog is like a search engine for the content on our site.
 It holds information about all the objects as well as some of their attributes like title, description, workflow_state, keywords that they were tagged with, author, content_type, its path in the site etc. But it does not hold the content of "heavy" fields like images or files, richtext fields and fields that we just defined ourselves.